 How it Works

-Our curriculum is designed to be completed in two years, or fast-tracked, in one year.
+Our curriculum is designed to be completed in one year, with extended options available as needed.

 Intensive clinical courses, online mentoring, and a supervised clinical experience prepare you for a specialization in orthopedics and the OCS exam.

 Accredited by the ABPTRFE since December 2013, we've admitted 26 students to the program since it began and all our graduates have been promoted to clinical and regional directors or higher-level positions in clinical and academic fields.

 OCS pass rate for all who completed the exam